Erez Katz, CEO and Co-founder of Lucena Research.

-As many seek to enter alternative data and deep learning into their research continuum, they are quick to realize that throwing data at a deep learner is not enough to solve real-world problems.
-The reality is that data science is essential to commercially sound deep learning solutions, and today I want to cover just a few concepts that will help guide you as you consider your entry into quantitative investment research.
+As many seek to add alternative data and deep learning as an overlay to their research, they are quick to realize that throwing data at a deep learner is not enough to solve real-world problems.
+The reality is that data science is essential to a commercially sound deep learning solution but guidelines need to also be provided.

 Labeled vs. Unlabeled Data